tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/2/LessonPlan.md

 * What is the difference between fungible and non-fungible?

-  * **Answer:** Fungible refers to tokens where you ask "how many," whereas non-fungible refer to tokens where you ask "which one."
+  * **Answer:** Fungible refers to tokens where you ask "how many," whereas non-fungible refers to tokens where you ask "which one."

   * **Answer:** Fungible tokens are like-kinds, where each token can be exchanged with another of the same value without making a difference.
 Non-fungible tokens are unique per-token, meaning each token has its properties and value, like artwork or legal certificates.